na-na-hi/renget/archive/how2playba.md

 For the generic elephs you generally save up until you know what the fuck you're doing.
 You can learn which students are strong from the few links above.
 Posting your roster in /bag/ and asking for help is generally faster.

->Can I brick myself leveling up a student (e.g. Priconne)?
+>Can I brick myself levelling up a student (e.g. Priconne)?
 No. At most you brick yourself by levelling the worse characters.

 >Can I unequip my items after putting it on someone?